-Who hasn’t heard of the incredibly beautiful Amalfi Coast?
+Who hasn’t heard of the magnificent Amalfi Coast?
 It’s one of the most popular places to visit in Italy—and with good reason!

 There are a lot of Amalfi Coast towns you can visit, so how do you choose?

 If you have one day, you’ll need to prioritize.
 It’s a great idea to see a mix of towns so you can see what this area is like.
-I’ll guarantee you one thing—after one day in the Amalfi Coast, you are going to want to come back to see more!
+I’ll guarantee you one thing—after one day in the Amalfi Coast, you will want to come back to see more!

 Where is the Amalfi Coast?

-The Amalfi Coast is a strikingly beautiful and dramatic stretch of coastline in southern Italy, south of Naples.
+The Amalfi Coast is a stunning and dramatic stretch of coastline south of Naples in southern Italy.
 It overlooks the Gulf of Salerno and the Tyrrhenian Sea.
 It is south of the Sorrentine Peninsula, where the city of Sorrento is located.

 The Amalfi coast is known as a “jet set” location where wealthy Europeans have vacationed for centuries.
 Today, it’s a popular area that welcomes thousands of international tourists on all levels of the financial spectrum.

 The Amalfi Coast is named after the town of Amalfi.
-This town is a political center for the region and a historically important area.
+This town is a political center for the region and a historically significant area.

 The Amalfi Coast is a UNESCO World Heritage Site

 As you may know from many of my other posts, I’m a tad in love with UNESCO World Heritage Sites.
-These sites represent historically important and/or beautiful natural landscapes worth preservation.
+These sites represent historically important and beautiful natural landscapes worth preservation.

 Amalfi Coast Towns